Ericsson/oss-automatic-bug-assignment/README.md

    installed Python 3.6 in a virtual environment.
 If not, you should go back to one of the previous steps.

-## Install packages in your Python 3.6 virtual environment
+## Installation of the required packages in your Python 3.6 virtual environment

 Below, there are the instructions to follow in order to install packages in your Python 3.6 virtual environment: